College Women's Club

 The College Women's Club was a women's club founded in 1920 based in Berkeley, California.
 It organized Berkeley's first cooperative day nursery and established scholarships.

 The building

 The College Women's Club building was built by Walter T. Steilberg in 1928 in the American Craftsman style.

 The College Women's Club sold the building and it was turned into a rooming house and a sorority.
 The building was restored in the early 1990s and then became the Berkeley Hotel.

-The building, now the Berkeley Hotel, was designated a "City of Berkeley Landmark" in 1979 and was listed on the National Register of Historic Places in 1982.
+The building, now the Berkeley Hotel, was designated a Berkeley Landmark by the city in 1979 and was listed on the National Register of Historic Places in 1982.